 According to the Attorney General’s press release, just 21% of test results from store brand herbal supplements verified DNA from the plants listed on the products’ labels.
 Only 4% of Wal-Mart products showed the correct plant DNA in testing.
 In contrast, 35% of product tests identified DNA from plant species that were not included on the label or ingredients list.

 The lawsuit seeks punitive and other damages based on five causes of action: violation of Florida’s Deceptive and Unfair Trade Practices Act, unjust enrichment, breach of implied warranty of merchantability, breach of express warranty and negligence.

 What makes this matter important, besides the obvious matter of fraud and mislabeling, is the potential for danger that lurks within the product for anybody with allergies to the unlabeled ingredients.

-In the United States, allergies to wheat is one of the eight top food allergens.
-A child or adult with wheat allergy who accidently ingests wheat may develop symptoms within minutes to hours.
+In the United States, allergies to wheat are one of the eight top food allergens.
+A child or adult with a wheat allergy who accidentally ingests wheat may develop symptoms within minutes to hours.
 Wheat allergy symptoms include:

 - Swelling, itching or irritation of the mouth or throat

 - Hives, itchy rash or swelling of the skin

 - Nasal congestion

 - Itchy, watery eyes